donutrj/verdigris2/content/Characters/Talents/Talents Master List.md

 ## Briber
 Max: Personality

 You know how to bring up a monetary encouragement with a bit more tact than most.
-When negotating a bribe gain a bonus equal to your level in this talent.
+When negotiating a bribe gain a bonus equal to your level in this talent.

-If you fail to bribe a source, either because they cannot be bribed or otherwise, make a personality test to see if you can close out the exchange without agrivating your target
+If you fail to bribe a source, either because they cannot be bribed or otherwise, make a personality test to see if you can close out the exchange without aggravating your target
 ## Brothers in Arms
 Max: Party Size